 If the prosecution does not choose to obtain critical social media evidence via search warrant, it is doubtful that a criminal defendant will ever be able to obtain it.

-For more information about social media evidence in a criminal case, contact a top-rated Los Angeles criminal defense attorney at Eisner Gorin LLP at 877-781-1570.
+For more information about social media evidence in a criminal case and to understand how these legal barriers may affect your case, it's crucial to consult a top-rated Los Angeles criminal defense attorney at Eisner Gorin LLP at 877-781-1570.
+They can provide personalized advice and guidance based on the specifics of your situation.